OctopusDeploy/blog/blog/2022-10/deploying-to-mulesoft-runtime/index.md

 ### Configuring the Deploy Java Archive step

-This post assumes you know about Octopus Deploy and doesn't cover creating projects in Octopus.
+This post assumes you know how to create projects in Octopus Deploy.

 To configure your Octopus Deploy project, use the following steps: